googleforgames/quilkin/README.md

 - [x] Sender: Configuration with a connection token
 - [x] Receiver: Configuration of endpoints with multiple connection token attached, that provide routing
-- [ ] Basic non-transparent UDP forwarding from Sender to Reciever
+- [ ] Basic non-transparent UDP forwarding from Sender to Receiver
+- [ ] Basic non-transparent UDP forwarding from Receiver to all endpoints
 - [ ] Simple UDP routing via an appended connection ID to UDP packet (sender and receiver implementation)
-- [ ] QUIC based security and UDP routing (sender and reciever implementation)
+- [ ] QUIC based security and UDP routing (sender and receiver implementation)
 - [ ] gRPC configuration management control plane API

+## Project State

+Project is currently in *alpha* status, and is being actively developed.
+Expect things to break.

+Not to be used in production systems.

 ## Usage

-TBD
+`quilkin --filename="configuration.yaml"`

+See [examples](./examples) folder for configuration examples.

 ## Code of Conduct